NIFTy-PPL/JAXbind/paper/paper.md

 In the following, we will outline which functions our package respectively JAX requires to enable automatic differentiation.
 For simplicity, we assume that we want to connect the nonlinear function $f(x_1,x_2) = x_1x_2^2$ to JAX.
 The `JAXbind` package expects the Python function for $f$ to take three positional arguments.
-The first argument, `out`, is a `tuple` into which the function results are written.
+The first argument, `out`, is a `tuple` into which the results are written.
 The second argument is also a `tuple` containing the input to the function, in our case, $x_1$ and $x_2$.
-Via `kwargs_dump`, potential keyword arguments given to the later registered Jax primitive can be forwarded to `f` in serialized form.
+Via `kwargs_dump`, any keyword arguments given to the registered JAX primitive can be forwarded to $f$ in a serialized form.

 ```python
 import jaxbind